Nothing makes the worries of the world melt away faster than going on a new adventure with my favorite four-legged friends.

 Once you’ve found a new less traveled trail there are a few things to consider before you saddle up.
 Identify the equestrian parking lot.
 Frequently, the trailer parking is in an auxiliary lot away from the main entrance.
 Google Maps on terrain view is a great way to get an idea of where parking lots are and how much trailer parking will be available.
 Be aware of open dates and conditions.
 Nothing is more disappointing than trailering several hours to find out the trail is closed for hunting season, winter snowmobiling, or too muddy of conditions.
 Don’t be afraid to call the park office before you go.
 If you’re riding alone on a trail less traveled, make sure somebody at home knows where the trailhead and equestrian parking is located, how long you’ll be gone, and if there are multiple trail options, which ones you are considering.

-Happy autumn and happy trails!
+Happy autumn and happy trail riding!